Niakr1s/rosreestr_tools/readme.md

-Rosreestr Tools are dedicated for using with xmls (Blocks and Parcels) from rosreestr.ru and can do following magic:
+Rosreestr Tools are dedicated to using with xmls (Blocks and Parcels) from rosreestr.ru and can do the following magic:

-1) Check dxf files, containing lines and polylines, if they are intersecting with xml files from rosreestr.ru
+1) Check dxf files, containing lines and polylines, if they are intersecting with XML files from rosreestr.ru
-2) Convert xml files to dxf
+2) Convert XML files to dxf
 3) Merge some dxfs in merged one
-4) Rename xml files in pretty name
+4) Rename XML files in pretty name

 Settings description:
 color_iter, colors: colors in dxf file,